Azure-Samples/azure-django-postgres-flexible-aca/README.md

 ### Deploy to Azure

-You can deploy your application from your cloned repo using Azure Developer CLI and the `azd up` command.
+You can deploy your application from your cloned repo using Azure Developer CLI.
+1. Open a terminal, create a new empty folder, and change into it.
+2. Initialize your project using the following command:

+`azd init --template azure-django-postgres-aca`

+This command will clone the code to your current folder and prompt you for the following information:

+- Environment Name: This will be used as a prefix for the resource group that will be created to hold all Azure resources.
+This name should be unique within your Azure subscription.

+3. Provision and deploy your project with the following command `azd up`

+This command will prompt you for the following information:

+Azure Location: The Azure location where your resources will be deployed.
+Azure Subscription: The Azure Subscription where your resources will be deployed.

 ## Resources